The Georgian Style Home:

 9. A center hall and staircase often flanked by formal rooms on each side

-This five-bedroom, three-bath Georgian style home shows most of the characteristics of the design: multi-paned windows, a long, paved walkway leading to the front door; a short covered porch, landscaping around the property, plus a white picket fence (Plan # 109-1050).
+This 4-bedroom, 2.5-bath Georgian style home shows most of the design characteristics: multi-pane windows; a long, paved walkway leading to the front door; a short covered porch; landscaping around the property (Plan #146-1263).

 Early Beginnings of the Georgian Style Design

 One of the most adapted and imitated architectural styles, the Georgian house plan took flight in colonial America in the mid-1700s.
-It was especially popular in New England, New York, Pennsylvania, Virginia, and the Southern states.
+It was prevalent in New England, New York, Pennsylvania, Virginia, and the Southern states, such as North Carolina, South Carolina, and Georgia.

-The Georgian design originated in England during the reign of the King Georges, and was developed by English architects Christopher Wren, Indigo Jones, and James Gibbs, who were inspired by the Renaissance and ancient Greek and Roman architecture.
+The Georgian design originated in England during the reign of the King Georges.
+It was developed by English architects Christopher Wren, Indigo Jones, and James Gibbs, inspired by the Renaissance and ancient Greek and Roman architecture.
 Some of their concepts were based on the Renaissance’s models of rigid symmetry, window and door placements, and interior layouts.

 Described as “the first architect-inspired style in America,” the Georgian design “arrived” in the colonies through British architectural pattern books.
 At the time, it was largely linked to the wealthy and privileged classes who could afford estate-like homes with elaborate landscapes and designs.